Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Running for the first time - setup

-If your Harness account already has an application, and in its workflow with steps set, then proceed to the next Section:- <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script">Run the Harness.io deployment</a>.
+If your Harness account already has an application, and has a workflow with steps set, then proceed to the next Section:- <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script">Run the Harness.io deployment</a>.
 Otherwise, continue with this section.

 #### Create an application and workflow